English - Mr. Pocernich

 My job is to help students learn.
 If you need anything from me during the year, you can email or call me via the contact information listed below.

 English 10: This course will offer a focus on composition and literature, with that focus slanting towards the written word.
 Both Technical Writing and Creative Writing units will be included in this class.
 Students will study various literary genres to improve reading rate and comprehension level, and develop skills to determine an author’s intent and theme and recognize the techniques used by an author to deliver his or her message.
 Of Mice and Men is typically studied as a group, with students also given the opportunity to read an additional novel in small groups.
-This week, we finished a novel unit.
-The students chose to read Feed, Speak, The Great Gatsby, or The Catcher in the Rye.
-Next week, we will begin a research project.
+This week, students chose a novel to study.
+They chose from: Speak, The Catcher in the Rye, Feed, Extremely Loud and Incredibly Close, and The Great Gatsby.
+They will be finishing the reading of their novel next week.

 Every Class, Every Day: